 “In Robert Howlett we have lost a valued friend,” lamented The Photographic News, “in his profession, he was an excellent manipulator and a man of considerable taste, originality and mechanical genius.”

-“One of the most skillful photographers of the day,” wrote The Illustrated London Times for whom Howlett had produced his finest work just twelve months previously.
+“One of the most skilful photographers of the day,” wrote The Illustrated London Times for whom Howlett had produced his finest work just twelve months previously.

 In his short life the clergyman’s son from rural Norfolk had worked relentlessly, moving with the times when the times were moving fast.
 Perhaps he did burn himself out.